guardian/play-googleauth/README.md

 ```
 libraryDependencies += "com.gu" %% "play-googleauth" % "0.7.0"
 ```
-This version has a dependancy on `cats 0.9.*`.
+This version has a dependency on `cats 0.9.*`.
 Therefore, (for compatibility) it is advised your project or any of its dependendencies do not depend on `cats 0.7.*` or below.

 For Play 2.5.x use version 0.6.x (`play-2.5.x` branch)
 ```